venkatesh-periyathambi/venkatesh-periyathambi.github.io/PHOTO_SETUP_GUIDE.md

 ## 📸 WHAT'S NEW

-Your professional photo has been integrated into the website!
+Your professional can be integrated into the website!

 **Key changes:**
 - ✅ **Profile photo replaces** the generic avatar placeholder